U.S. flag

 Report Number

-At the request of the Tennessee Valley Authority (TVA), we performed an audit of costs paid by TVA to AECOM Energy and Construction, Inc. (AECOM) for engineering services under Contract No. 8273.
-The contract provided for TVA to compensate AECOM for work on either a cost reimbursable or fixed price basis.
-Our audit objective was to determine if the costs were billed in accordance with the terms and conditions of the contract.
+As part of our annual audit plan, we audited costs billed to the Tennessee Valley Authority (TVA) by Enercon Services, Inc. (Enercon) for engineering services under Contract No. 7757.
+The contract provided for TVA to compensate Enercon for work on either a cost reimbursable or fixed price basis.
+Our audit objectives were to determine if (1) costs were billed in accordance with the terms and conditions of the contract and (2) tasks were issued using the most cost efficient pricing methodology.

 Audit